 During 2022, we purchased, at fair value, an additional 0.9% of the EWM Class A Units for \$3.2 million.
-This purchase resulted in a decrease to Noncontrolling Interest of \$0.2 million and a decrease to Additional-Paid-In-Capital of \$3.0 million on our Consolidated Statement of Financial Condition as of December 31, 2022.
+This purchase resulted in a decrease to Noncontrolling Interest of \$0.2 million and a decrease to Additional Paid-In Capital of \$3.0 million on our Consolidated Statement of Financial Condition as of December 31, 2022.

 On December 31, 2021, we purchased, at fair value, all of the outstanding Class R Interests of Private Capital Advisory L.P. from employees of the RECA business for \$54.3 million.
-Our consideration for this transaction included the payment of \$6.0 million of cash in 2021, \$27.7 million of cash in 2022, and contingent cash consideration which will be settled in early 2024.
-The fair value of the remaining contingent consideration is \$6.1 million and \$20.6 million as of December 31, 2022 and 2021, respectively, \$1.1 million of which is included within Other Current Liabilities on our Consolidated Statement of Financial Condition as of December 31, 2022 and the remainder of which is included within Other Long-term Liabilities on our Consolidated Statement of Financial Condition as of December 31, 2022.
-The decline in the fair value of the contingent consideration in 2022 reduced Other Operating Expenses by \$14.5 million on the Consolidated Statement of Operations.
-The amount of contingent consideration to be paid is dependent on the RECA business achieving certain revenue performance targets.
-The fair value of the contingent consideration reflects the present value of the expected payment due based on the current expectation for the business meeting the revenue performance targets.
-In conjunction with this transaction, we will also issue two separate payments in early 2023 and 2024, contingent on continued employment, and accordingly, will be treated as compensation expense for accounting purposes in the periods earned.
-These payments will also be dependent on the RECA business achieving certain revenue performance targets.
+Consideration for this transaction included the payment of \$6.0 million of cash in 2021, \$27.7 million of cash in 2022, and contingent cash consideration which is due to be settled in early 2024.
+We paid \$1.4 million of this contingent cash consideration in 2023.
+The fair value of the remaining contingent consideration is \$2.0 million as of December 31, 2023, which is included within Payable to Employees and Related Parties on our Consolidated Statements of Financial Condition, and \$6.1 million as of December 31, 2022, \$1.1 million of which was included within Other Current Liabilities and the remainder of which was included within Other Long-term Liabilities on our Consolidated Statements of Financial Condition.
+The amount of contingent consideration reduced Other Operating Expenses by \$2.4 million and \$14.5 million for the years ended December 31, 2023, and 2022, respectively, on the Consolidated Statements of Operations.
+The fair value of the contingent consideration for the business meeting the revenue performance targets.
+In conjunction with this transaction, we also issued a payment in early 2023 and will issue another payment in early 2024, contingent on continued employment.
+Accordingly, these payments are treated as compensation expense for accounting purposes in the periods earned.
+These payments are also dependent on the RECA business achieving certain revenue performance targets.